 The style p means the box is periodic; the other styles mean non-periodic.
 For style f, the position of the face is fixed.
 For style s, the position of the face is set so as to encompass the atoms in that dimension (shrink-wrapping), no matter how far they move.
 For style m, shrink-wrapping occurs, but is bounded by the current box edge in that dimension, so that the box will become no smaller.
 See the boundary command for more explanation of these style options.

 Note that the “boundary” command itself can only be used before the simulation box is defined via a read_data or create_box or read_restart command.
 This command allows the boundary conditions to be changed later in your input script.
 Also note that the read_restart will change boundary conditions to match what is stored in the restart file.
 So if you wish to change them, you should use the change_box command after the read_restart command.

 The ortho and triclinic keywords convert the simulation box to be orthogonal or triclinic (non-orthogonal).
-See this section for a discussion of how non-orthogonal boxes are represented in LAMMPS.

 These keywords allow you to toggle the existing simulation box from orthogonal to triclinic and vice versa.
 For example, an initial equilibration simulation can be run in an orthogonal box, the box can be toggled to triclinic, and then a non-equilibrium MD (NEMD) simulation can be run with deformation via the fix deform command.

 If the simulation box is currently triclinic and has non-zero tilt in xy, yz, or xz, then it cannot be converted to an orthogonal box.